clitetailor/cursornext/docs/03-loc.md

 An error message often consists of four parts:

 - The line numbers
-- The error line and the surrounding lines
+- The surrounding lines of code
 - An indicator indicates the cursor position
 - A label explains why the error occurs